 Then we propose to go down from the plateau of Bac Ha to join a small road, which skirts the Chay river from where we go up towards China, to the village of Coc Ly.
 It is the occasion to meet the various ethnic villages: H’mong, Phu La, and Tay.
 In fact, it’s best to be in Coc Ly on Tuesday because there is a great traditional market.

 Day 9: Bac Ha – Luc Yen – Vu Linh. ~180 km, ~6 h.

 We start from Bac Ha and then ride down to Luc Yen.
-Ride on to Vu Linh in about 2 hours around the lake on small road lined by palm trees and scenic mountain views.
+Ride on to Vu Linh in about 2 hours around the lake on a small road lined with palm trees and scenic mountain views.
 It will be dark already.
 However, the welcome is exceptional at Dao village of Vu Linh.